How Does Acupuncture Really Work?

 Who wrote it?

 Sara Calabro is an acupuncturist and writer.
 Before studying acupuncture, Sara worked for 10 years as a healthcare business journalist.
 She combined her journalism and acupuncture experience to create AcuTake, an online publication dedicated to improving acupuncture education and access.
 She is a regular blogger for The Huffington Post and a contributing writer for Acupuncture Today.
 Sara currently lives and works in Portland, Oregon.
-Acupuncture Matters is her first book.

 How much is it?